 Historical Hubris And New Age Aura…

-” Sometime in the tenth century, Common Era, when Kakasseri Bhattathiri defeated the great Tamil scholar Udananda in open debate the gave a culinary reason for his success.
+” Sometime in the tenth century, Common Era, when Kakasseri Bhattathiri defeated the great Tamil scholar Udananda in the open debate he gave a culinary reason for his success.
 The aviyal, [ Avial is an Indian mixture of 13 vegetable dishes with origins in the Kerala region ] he gushed, is the flower of Kerala civilization and it refined the understanding and improved the complexion, was a cure for intestinal stasis and even soothed the pangs of unrequited love…

 History doesn’t record whether Udananda ever had a rematch with the Bhattathiri, either home or away, or whether he spent spies over to the Chera Country to smuggle out the relished recipe.